elibarrow/BAE305-SP24-LAB5/README.md

   delay(1);  // delay in between reads for stability
 }

-After this we then connected our potentiometer to power with the variable resistance pin connected to A0.
+After this, we then connected our potentiometer to power with the variable resistance pin connected to A0.
 This connection schematic is shown below.

  <p align="center">
   <img src=https://github.com/elibarrow/BAE305-SP24-LAB5/blob/main/circuit.png>
 </p>

 We then were sure that the program was able to run and then verified the Baud rate to be 9600 bpm.
-After this step we combined the two previous steps to control the brightness of the LED with the potentiometer.
+After this step, we combined the two previous steps to control the brightness of the LED with the potentiometer.
 A photo of the circuit that we built is shown below.

 <p align="center">